 It has been decided to implement narrow band as well as wide band PPDR radio applications in one single ECC Decision because wide band systems supplement narrow band systems and therefore both systems have to be considered together, also from a regulatory point of view.

-For the time being, there are a number of existing ECC Decisions which are related to the use of PMR/PAMR in this frequency band:
+Draft ECC Decision (19)02 is related to the use of PMR/PAMR in this frequency band:

-The ECC/DEC/(04)06 [8] on the availability of frequency bands for the introduction of Wide Band Digital Land Mobile PMR/PAMR in the 400 MHz and 800/900 MHz bands which include some parts of the band 380-470 MHz, in particular the 410-430 MHz and 450-470 MHz bands.

-The ECC Decision (06)06 [9] on the availability of frequency bands for the introduction of Narrow Band Digital Land Mobile PMR/PAMR in the 80 MHz, 160 MHz and 400 MHz bands which include some parts of the band 380-470 MHz, in particular the 406.1-430 MHz and 440-470 MHz bands.
+The draft ECC Decision (19)02 [8] on the availability of frequency bands for the introduction of Land mobile systems in the frequency ranges 68-87.5 MHz, 146-174 MHz, 406.1-410 MHz, 410-430 MHz, 440-450 MHz, and 450-470 MHz.

 This ECC Decision has been developed in order to provide confidence to industry and potential users that the necessary frequency spectrum to meet the digital requirements will be provided in CEPT countries in accordance with the market developments.
 This Decision covers the PPDR systems for which the compatibility and sharing studies are referenced in Annex to this Decision and which are using different channel bandwidths.